Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 2. Plan your book discussion at a local pizza shop or other independent restaurant.
 If possible, arrange to speak to the manager or owner, and use that opportunity to find out what it was like to start the business.

-, Molly highlights recipes that are special to her and her family in some way.
+3. In Delancey, Molly highlights recipes that are special to her and her family in some way.
 Have each member of the group bring a recipe to the discussion and explain why it is particularly meaningful.
 You can bring copies for each member and create a mini-cookbook.

 You know, I think I was more nervous than he was.
 I knew from the beginning that if this book had a hero, it was going to be Brandon, and if it had a villain, it was going to be me.
 I feel very lucky that he trusted me to tell our story, and to tell it honestly and fairly.
 He’s always understood that writing is how I work things out, and he knows that I need to do it.
-(Of course, he’s now writing his own tell-all memoir, Delancey: My Wife is a Liar and Yours Might Be Too
+(Of course, he’s now writing his own tell-all memoir, Delancey: My Wife is a Liar and Yours Might Be Too.)

-.)
 About the recipes included in the book, you wrote that they are “the foods we wished we were eating” (p. x).
 Now that Delancey and Essex are established, do you have time to eat more of the foods you like?

 We do!
 On a recent night off, Brandon pan-seared and roasted a couple of steaks and made two types of chimichurri to serve with them.
 Fancy!
 That kind of thing would have been unthinkable in the early days of Delancey, when we barely had the energy to pick up the phone and order takeout.
 And I’m back to making my own granola, something I started doing a decade ago but had no time for when the restaurant came along.
 It makes me very happy.

-write a book.
+In some ways, it was easier.
+For one thing, I knew that I could write a book.
 (The first time, I wasn’t sure until I had actually done it.)
 But in other ways, this book was a very different challenge.
 The biggest hurdle to overcome was the subject itself: writing about marriage, and in particular the difficult parts of a marriage, felt a lot harder than writing about my father’s death.
 I mean, it’s not like death is any more talked-about in our culture than marital problems; both are uncomfortable topics, right?
 But everybody dies at some point, whereas not everybody has marital strife, or not that they’re willing to own up to.
 I feel much more exposed in this story.
 But I felt compelled to write it down anyway, because the process of writing helped me to understand it.
-You remark that small business owners in Seattle tend to be supportive of one another.
-Do you think this is the exception to the rule?
-Do you feel this is part of the reason for the success of Delancey?

-here: there’s still the space and opportunity to do what you want to do.
+It’s hard for me to say whether the situation here in Seattle is exceptional—I’ve spent most of my adult life here, and I’ve never owned a business anywhere else—but my gut tells me that it is.
+One of the things that I love about Seattle is that this city is still young in a lot of ways, still figuring itself out.
+There’s still room here: there’s still the space and opportunity to do what you want to do.
 I don’t think we would have, or could have, opened Delancey if we were in New York or San Francisco, for instance; it’s just so much more expensive to get started there, and the market is more saturated.
 So, yes, I do think Seattle and its small business community is part of the reason for our success.
 Absolutely.